Summer Camp

 3) Rubber boots for our Pond Scoop (usually Tuesday - but our counsellors will let you know).

-4) For Kayaking: Water shoes or crocs, swim clothes/clothes that dry quickly, a towel, their own PFD (if they prefer, we have enough for everyone)
+4) For Kayaking: Water shoes or crocs, swim clothes/clothes that dry quickly, a towel, and a bag to put wet things in.

 *Registered Families will be sent a full package of information before their week of camp.